VegaDeftwing/OpGuidesHugoSrc/content/Phil/fallacy.md

 {{< /quote >}}

 This fallacy, is a bit different from the others as it's not so much a breaking of logical rules so much as willful ignorance and stupidity.
-It's often used to end arguments to avoid further conflict, which one one thing, but other times it's used outright to stop decent and encourage people to stick to views without letting them be challenged, which is incredibly dangerous.
+It's often used to end arguments to avoid further conflict, which *can* be a good thing, but other times it's used outright to stop decent and encourage people to stick to views without letting them be challenged, which is incredibly dangerous.
 It's exactly what lets hate like homophobia and bad ideas, like anti-vax, spread.

 ## Straw man